top of page

 Well, because after the phenomenal success of "Juvenile Prosperity", along with its follow up volume of polaroids Tones Of Dirt And Bones (2014, Twin Palms), Brodie disappeared from the world of photography, saying that he had given it up “for good”.

-True to his word, over the next ten years he went on to train as a motor mechanic before ending up working as a diesel engineer for the Union Pacific Railroad.
+True to his word, over the next ten years he went on to train as a motor mechanic before ending up working as a diesel engineer - somewhat appropriately - for the Union Pacific Railroad.

-However, away from a crestfallen, expectant audience, his love of the art form meant a camera was never far from his side.
+However, away from a crestfallen and expectant audience, his continuing love of the art form combined with the sheer joy of image making, meant a camera was never far from his side.

-The image making resumed and.the photographic archive began to grow once more.
+The photography resumed and.the archive began to grow once more.

-Then in 2024 (nearly a decade later) not only did Brodie team up with Twin Palms once again for the monumental Failing (but that’s for another time), he also partnered with the wonderfully hip and underground independent Latopaper, for the Slack Trilogy.
+Then in 2024 (nearly a decade later) not only did Brodie team up with Twin Palms once again for the monumental Failing (another blisteringly honest visual account of those missing years, but that’s for another review), he also partnered with the wonderfully hip and underground independent imprint, Latopaper, for the Slack Trilogy.

 Away from the epic Twin Palms books, The Slack Trilogy blends the work of both Brodie and Smith to form a tribute, study and ultimately, love letter to Slack.